foxitsoftware/Create-react-app-hook-Example/README.md

 ### Getting started

-- Copy `root/examples/license-key.js` to the `root/integratons/create-react-app/src`.
+- Copy `license-key.js` to the `src` folder.

-- Navigate to `root/integratons/create-react-app/`, and execute:
+- Navigate to `create-react-app-hook` folder, and execute:

 ```bash
     yarn